KUHLwasStolen/mafl-library/examples/DFA/README.md

 *(DFA = **D**eterministic **F**inite **A**utomaton)*
 To illustrate everything that mafl can do with DFAs we will use an automaton which decides the Language $L_{1}$:
 $$L_{1} := \\{ a^{n*3} \hspace{3mm}|\hspace{3mm} n \in \mathbb{N}_{0} \\}$$
-In spoken words: All valid inputs are those who are made up of only a's and where the amount of a's is divisable by 3.
+Written out: All valid inputs are those who are made up of only a's and where the amount of a's is divisable by 3.
 This is achievable with a simple automaton with 3 states.
 Let's skip a formal definition and let's [enter it directly into the CLI](#from-the-terminal).

 &nbsp;